andrew/ultimate-awesome/README.md

 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
+- [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-kubernetes](https://github.com/jk8s/awesome-kubernetes) - Awesome list of Kubernetes resources, optimized for folks learning from Indonesia.
 - [awesome-made-by-angolans](https://github.com/joaroque/awesome-made-by-angolans) - 🇦🇴 A collection of amazing open source projects built by angolans developers.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
+- [Awesome-Gaming-List](https://github.com/K3V1991/Awesome-Gaming-List) - My awesome Gaming List features Tools, Mods, Emulators & Websites for Gamers.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - Free Linux tutorials for beginners with 246 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-forth](https://github.com/lassik/awesome-forth) - Links pertaining to the Forth programming language.
 - [movies](https://github.com/learn-anything/movies) - Awesome Movies.
 - [awesome](https://github.com/LIT-Protocol/awesome) - A collection of projects using Lit Protocol.
 Add yours and get more visibility for your project! .
 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
+- [awesome-neutralino](https://github.com/neutralinojs-community/awesome-neutralino) - Collection of awesome resources for Neutralino.
 - [awesome-acoustic](https://github.com/nitnelav/awesome-acoustic) - A list of awesome open-source acoustic packages and resources.
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-data-wrangling](https://github.com/peerside/awesome-data-wrangling) - A curated list of data wrangling resources.
+- [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Awesome resources for failure diagnosis research.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-useless-websites](https://github.com/scriptex/awesome-useless-websites) - A curated list of pointless yet funny websites.
 - [awesome-chatgpt-resources](https://github.com/tarrysingh/awesome-chatgpt-resources) - Awesome ChatGPT | Massive Resources & Collection On The Internet.
 - [awesome-technical-writing-learning](https://github.com/wongyah/awesome-technical-writing-learning) - 😎 A curated list of awesome and free resources about technical writing.
 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).
 - [awesome-iran-opendata](https://github.com/alirezach/awesome-iran-opendata) - A repo to introduce website that share Data and Dataset about Iran [Useful for Journalist and Researchers ].
-- [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
+- [Awesome-FoodAI](https://github.com/AndrewZhuZJU/Awesome-FoodAI) - AI Research Resources in Food Domain.
 - [awesome-vue-refactor](https://github.com/brillout/awesome-vue-refactor) - A curated list of awesome things related to Vue.js.
 - [awesome-freelance-korea-information](https://github.com/ClintJang/awesome-freelance-korea-information) - 프리랜서 개발자 (SW프리랜서) 에 관한 정보 모음 (let us: Go!
 2019 여름 세미나).
-- [awesome-gamecube-development](https://github.com/command-tab/awesome-gamecube-development) - WIP: A curated list of Nintendo GameCube development resources including toolchains, documentation, emulators, example code, and more.
 - [fucking-awesome-python-cn](https://github.com/Correia-jpv/fucking-awesome-python-cn) - Python资源大全中文版，包括：Web框架、网络爬虫、模板引擎、数据库、数据可视化、图片处理等，由「开源前哨」和「Python开发者」微信公号团队维护更新。 With repository stars⭐ and forks🍴.
 - [awesome-ab-testing](https://github.com/dojinkimm/awesome-ab-testing) - AB Testing 📈 related articles.
 - [awesome-financial-open-source](https://github.com/gavincyi/awesome-financial-open-source) - Collection of financial institution open source groups.